Health Benefits of Tai Chi Chuan

 In another study,[10] tai chi outperformed walking.
 Following 40 weeks of either tai chi, walking, social interaction, or no intervention, researchers compared MRI images and discovered that brain volume increased the most in the tai chi group.
 In addition, that group also performed better on cognitive tests.

-- Decreasing stress, anxiety and depression
+- lower stress, anxiety, and mild depression

-- Improving overall well-being
+- enhance overall sense of well‑being

 Tai chi Can Be an Adjunct to Standard Care of COPD Patients